purya-mochimochi/FancyCompass/README.md

 # FancyCompass

-A customized, ISAC-style tactical compass/clock replacement addon for Ashita v4.
+A customized compass/clock replacement addon for Ashita v4.

 This project is a modified version based on [Arielfy's FancyCompass](https://github.com/Arielfy).